addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 HTML, CSS, and JavaScript enables you to build an app only once.
 Because of the common runtime environment, the browser, it supports a broad band of mobile devices such as tablets, smartphones, notebooks or PCs.

 The challenging task is not only to adopt contents like text and pictures properly to various screen resolutions but also to have same user experience across native apps by different operating systems.
-Like jQueryUI, jQuery Mobile is a user interface framework, based on jQuery that works across all popular phones, tablet, e-reader, and desktop platforms.
+Like jQueryUI, jQuery Mobile is a user interface framework, based on jQuery that works across all popular phones, tablet, e-Reader, and desktop platforms.
 Built with accessibility and universal access in mind.

 The main idea of the framework is to enable anybody creating mobile apps, even without the knownledge of a programming language and no need to write complex, device specific CSS, but HTML only.
 For this reason jQMobile follows two main principles, we first need to understand to be able to integrate the framework to Backbone.

 #### 1. The Principle of progressive widget enhancement by jQMobile

-JQuery Mobile follows a "progressive enhancement" and responsive web design principle by HTML-5 markup-driven definitions and configurations.
+JQuery Mobile follows he <b>progressive enhancement</b> and responsive web design principle by <HTML-5 markup-driven definitions</b> and <b>configurations</b>.

-A page in jQuery Mobile consists of an element with a data-role="page" attribute.
+A page in jQuery Mobile consists of an element with a <b>data-role="page"</b> attribute.
-Within the "page" container, any valid HTML markup can be used, but for typical pages in jQM, the immediate children of a "page" are divs with data-roles of "header", "content", and "footer".
+Within the <b>page</b> container, any valid HTML markup can be used, but for typical pages in jQM, the immediate children are divs with <b>data-role="header"</b>, <b>data-role="content"</b>, and <b>data-role="footer"</b>.
 The baseline requirement for a page is only the page wrapper to support the navigation system, the rest is optional.

-A initial HTML page would look like:
+A initial HTML page looks like:

 ```html
 <!DOCTYPE html>